 National Speech and Debate Association made some changes to how Lincoln-Douglas Debate topics are decided, which is now similar to that of Public Forum Debate’s.
 The below are all the potential topics for speech and debate tournaments that will be held for 2020-2021 season.

-Speech topics or Parliamentary debate topics are not decided the same way as these two debate events, so they will be decided in our classes.
+Speech topics or Parliamentary debate topics are not decided the same way as these two debate events, so our own topics will be used for our class practice.

 2020-2021 Potential Debate Topics